Many-Body Localization in the Age of Classical Computing: Status of MBL

 where $b_{\pm}$ are constants that may be different on the two sides of the transition.
 The possibility of BKT scaling of results at the ETH-MBL crossover in the disordered XXZ spin-1/2 chain~\eqref{Hxxz} was explored in~\cite{Suntajs20, Laflorencie20}, see also~\cite{Hopjan21}.
 While the BKT scaling form is not directly contradicting the Harris-Chayes criterion (since it can be thought of as a particular $\nu \to \infty$ limit of \eqref{eq:NU}), its application to the numerical results is associated with the following difficulties.

 The BKT scaling \eqref{eq:BKT} is characterized by a much slower scaling of the results with system size when compared to the power-law scenario \eqref{eq:NU}.
-To demonstrate this, let us consider fixing a specific value $x_0$ of our ergodicity breaking indicator, such that the equality $\overline X(L, W)=x_0$ fixes a parametric dependence of $W=W_{x_0}(L)$.
-Assuming that the system undergoes a transition at which $\overline X$ exhibits a step-like behavior in the $L\to\infty$ limit, we observe that for $x_0$ smaller (larger) than the value of $\overline X$ corresponding to the critical point, $W_{x_0}(L)$ converges with increasing $L$ to the critical disorder strength $W_C$ from below (above), compare Fig.~\ref{fig:flow}.
+To demonstrate this, let us consider fixing a specific value $x_0$ of our ergodicity breaking indicator, and define a system size dependent disorder strength $W_{x_0}(L)$ such that $\overline X(L, W_{x_0}(L))=x_0$.
+Assuming that the system undergoes a transition at which $\overline X$ exhibits a step-like behavior in the $L\to\infty$ limit, we observe that for $x_0$ smaller (larger) than the value of $\overline X$ corresponding to the critical point, $W_{x_0}(L)$ converges with increasing $L$ to the critical disorder strength $W_C$ from above (below), compare Fig.~\ref{fig:flow}.
 For the power-law scenario, from \eqref{eq:scal1} and \eqref{eq:NU}, we find that

 where $c = (W_C^{\nu} \, \xi_{\pm} f^{-1}(x_0))^{1/\nu}$ and the sign depends on the value of $x_0$.
 In contrast, the BKT scenario implies through \eqref{eq:BKT} that

 where $a =W_C b_{\pm}^2 $ and $L_0 = 1/(f^{-1}(x_0))$.